roIyat/hokachan/README.md

 Our future releases are as follows:

-* dev6 current release: focusing on stability, bug fixes, using my weaponized autism to improve and remove dead code in the script, improving the central theme, making H0K4CH4N operational for php 7.0,
+* dev6 current release: focusing on stability, bug fixes, improve and remove dead code in the script, improving the central theme, making H0K4CH4N operational for php 7.0,
 implementing report captcha again now that we have cool-php-captcha (maybe not sure),